Q. What does your class, Site Selection and Contract Negotiation, teach students?

 Procurement, absolutely.
 It’s getting a better understanding of not only the savings, but knowing that you’re really putting your people in the right place and the right environment.
 There are many different facets.
 The biggest takeaway is the right fit and the financial fitting and protection on liability.

 Q. Are there any activities or group exercises in your class?

 Yes, we have real-world experience.
-We connect up with a property in San Diego, and we showcase them.
+We connect with a property in San Diego and showcase them.
 We ask them to create a contract that we hand over to the students.
-Part of their homework assignment is to go in and take a look at that contract, and how they can make that contract better.
-Then they actually bring that mock contract to a hotel for a site inspection, and conduct a mock negotiation in front of the class.
-So we’ll find a hotel and have them look at the contract, then a week later we’ll go to that hotel and actually walk through the hotel as a real site inspection so the students can get an overall property feel, and to see behind the scenes.
+Part of their homework assignment is to see how they can make that contract better.
+They actually bring that mock contract to a hotel for a site inspection, and conduct a mock negotiation in front of the class.
+So we’ll find a hotel and have them look at the contract, then a week later we’ll go to that hotel and actually walk through as a real site inspection so the students can get an overall property feel, and to see behind the scenes.
 We take all of the information and go back to a hotel meeting room and then the students see a demonstration.
 A hotel sales person and I negotiate a contract, so they see it in action – back and forth on negotiations.
 They get to see the entire dialogue on how a contract is put together.
 And at the very end I share a sample hotel savings report.
 The report indicates all of the hard-dollar concessions, and it will pull up that savings value for each concession.
 We then calculate what the liability savings are.
-So at the end, students have a really great value report that they can share with their investing team and management team, which is pretty powerful.
+So at the end, students have a really great value report they can share with their investing team and management team, which is pretty powerful.

 Q. Tell me a little bit about yourself and why you got into meeting and event planning?